arthur-debert/melt/README.md

 Even simple apps have a legitimate need for configuration at various points. lua.melt is a library that allows which points to accept, formats to read and what you master config looks like.
 Melt will merge these in predictable sensible precedence order while  giving your user plenty of touch points and formats too choose.

-## Get it over with
+## Make it simple

 `lua.melt` provides a simple, powerful API to: